 Blue Screen of Death: Explanation and Solutions

-Blue Screen of Death (also known as Windows STOP error or bug check screen) means that Windows had not stop working because of a critical, non-recoverable registry, software, hardware, BIOS or driver error in order to prevent damage to the registry, software, hardware or data on your computer.
+Blue Screen of Death (also known as Windows STOP error or bug check screen) means that Windows had to stop working because of a critical, non-recoverable error in order to prevent damage to the registry, software, hardware or data on your computer.
+The errors Windows cannot recover from are typically caused by a virus, trojan or other malware, system file or registry damage (including the damage caused by a virus), fautly hardware or driver.

-- Let the program scan your computer and repair the errors it detects.
+- Simply let the program scan your computer and repair the errors it detects.

 Blue Screen of Death is a ghost of crashed Windows.
-In fact, the blue screen which was designed to calm down the user with the relaxing effect of the blue color is now a color of stress for many users.
-So look at the image on the right, calm down and let’s start.
+In fact, the blue screen, originally designed to calm down the user with the relaxing effect of the blue color, eventually became a color of stress for many users.
+So look at the image below, calm down and let’s start.

 Understanding the Blue Screen of Death

-The ill-famed Blue Screen of Death is sometimes difficult to decode.
+The ill-famed Blue Screen of Death is often difficult to decode.
 Knowing the Blue Screen of Death details

 such as error name (capitatized words separated by underscores), error code (hexadecimal values, the main code and 4 values in parenthesis)